 *GFCI must be readily accessible: if you have to move objects or use a ladder to reach the GFCI it is not considered readily accessible.)

 GFCI – GFI are Required for Wet surfaces

 We recommend GFCI – GFI protection in any area that is within six feet of a water source or over wet surfaces.
 Metal sinks should be included in this measurement.
-Wet surfaces include surfaces that may become wet and provide and open source to ground such as wet garage or basement floors.
+Wet surfaces include surfaces that may become wet and provide an open-source to ground such as a wet garage or basement floor.

 Finished basements with carpet are usually exempted.
 GFCI- GFI protection for outdoor receptacles is required regardless of the floor type.